Macquarie University Campus Experience: Macquarie University Students' Council (MUSC)

 The Macquarie University Students' Council (MUSC) was the organised student body of Macquarie University, trading under Macquarie University Union Ltd (MUUL).
 It comprised many parts with the representative council elected by undergraduate students as its main body.
 Later students of the private Sydney Institute of Business and Technology (SIBT) were also included.
 During its history it was also representative of post-graduate students until the creation of Macquarie University Post-graduate Representative Association.
 As well as the council there were clubs, societies, collectives, departments and publications that made up the whole MUSC.
 These clubs, societies, departments and collectives all had various degrees of autonomy from the actual council.

 The council itself was the governing body of the MUSC and was answerable to the student population.
-In its early days its engagement reached out to a large percentage of students.
+In its early days, its engagement reached out to a large percentage of students.
 The council had a number of activist collectives open to all students around its key areas of operation.
 The number of focus of the collectives changed over time.
 The council also provided consumer type services to its members, including legal aid and academic advocacy.
 MUSC was created to provide a voice to students at the main campus.
-For much of its life, it was controlled by far left student politicians and fellow travellers.